 Also, you can choose to pay Additional Voluntary Contributions in other ways, for example as lump sums or variable amounts.
 You can do this at any time by completing an Additional Voluntary Contribution form.
 These do not benefit from salary sacrifice.

-All forms are available from your Human Resources Department or www.michelin-pensions.co.uk.
+All forms are available from the Personnel Department or www.michelin-pensions.co.uk.

 Upper Earnings Limit